percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 > db.adminCommand({replSetResizeOplog: 1, size: 2048})

-For more information on Oplog, kindly refer to this [MongoDB Documentation](https://www.mongodb.com/docs/manual/core/replica-set-oplog/).
+For more information on oplog, refer to the [MongoDB documentation](https://www.mongodb.com/docs/manual/core/replica-set-oplog/).

 ## Need more support from Percona?